We have much more to do and your continued support is needed now more than ever.

 3. Decorate your tree for wildlife

-4. Donate your tree to a local restoration projectThere are all sorts of great local projects that take in Christmas trees and use them for restoration projects.
-At National Wildlife Federation, we have talked about using Christmas trees to help prevent wetland loss in Louisiana.
-Other projects have helped provide fish habitat, restore dunes, and even provide electricity or mulch for cities.
+There are all sorts of great local projects that take in Christmas trees and use them for restoration projects.
+Recycled holiday trees have helped to help prevent wetland loss in Louisiana.
+Other projects have helped provide fish habitat in National Forests, restore dunes, and even provide electricity or mulch for cities.
 If your county does have a tree disposal program, do a little digging to make sure you like where your tree ends up!
-You can also check out these additional ideas on how to recycle your tree.

 What plans do you have for your Christmas tree?

 If you used a real tree this year, let us know what you’re doing with it in the comment section below, or share a link to any places you know of that use Christmas tree donations to help wildlife or the environment.
-If you have a living or artificial tree, don’t miss out on the fun—ask a friend who has a real tree what plans they have.